-The NBA formally announced today it will hold its entire G League season at the Walt Disney World Resort in Orlando, Florida, and the Mad Ants will begin a 15-game regular season sometime in February.
+The NBA formally announced Friday it will hold its entire G League season at the Walt Disney World Resort in Orlando, Florida, and the Mad Ants will begin a 15-game regular season in February.

-The Athletic had previously reported Feb.
+The Athletic previously reported Feb.
 8 would be the start of games.

 “We are excited to participate in the 2020-21 season in whatever shape it takes.
 We will share more information, including an update on the head coach, in the near future,” Mad Ants president Tim Bawmann said in a news release.

-The Indiana Pacers, who own and operate the Mad Ants, declined further comment.
+The Indiana Pacers, who own and operate the Mad Ants, declined to offer further comment.

-The Mad Ants' roster is unknown but likely to include the Pacers playing under two-way contracts -- Brian Bowen II and Cassius Stanley.
-Bowen averaged 16.2 points and 7.8 rebounds during 29 games last season with Fort Wayne, while also playing six games with the Pacers.
-Stanley was a second-round NBA draft pick this year out of Duke.
+The roster is unknown but likely to include the Pacers playing under two-way contracts: Brian Bowen II and Cassius Stanley.
+Bowen averaged 16.2 points and 7.8 rebounds over 29 games last season with Fort Wayne, while also playing six games with the Pacers.
+Stanley was a second-round draft pick this year out of Duke.

 A G League draft is Monday, per media reports.

 “We worked closely with our teams, the basketball players' union, and public health experts to develop a structure that allows our teams to gather at a single site and safely play,” G League president Shareef Abdur-Rahim said.
 “We are thrilled to get back to basketball and to fulfill our mission as a critical resource for the NBA in developing players, coaches, referees, athletic trainers and front-office staff.”

 Disney World Resort hosted the NBA's restarted 2019-20 season and the Los Angeles Lakers won the title.